-- the remaining lives of our vessels; - the returns that we generate on our retained cash flow, particularly the returns generated from investments in additional vessels (this will depend on the economic terms of any future acquisitions and charters, which are currently unknown); - future market charter rates for our vessels, particularly with respect to our fleet when the vessels come off charter (this will depend on various factors, including: our existing charters are not expected to expire for approximately 5-12 years from their commencement; actual market charter rates when the existing charters expire are currently unknown); - our future operating and interest costs, particularly after the expiration of the technical services fees and financing arrangements described in our Annual Report (we have technical services fees that are fixed until December 31, 2011 and will be subject to renegotiation thereafter; our initial financing costs are effectively hedged until at least February 2014; but future operating and financing costs are currently unknown); - · our future refinancing requirements and alternatives and conditions in the relevant financing and capital markets at that time; and - unanticipated future events and other contingencies.
-Please read "Risk Factors" in our Annual Report on Form 20-F for the year ended December 31, 2009, filed with the Commission on March 19, 2010.
+- the remaining lives of our vessels; - the returns that we generate on our retained cash flow, particularly the returns generated from investments in additional vessels (this will depend on the economic terms of any future acquisitions and charters, which are currently unknown); - future market charter rates for our vessels, particularly with respect to our fleet when the vessels come off charter (this will depend on various factors, including: most of our existing charters are not expected to expire for approximately 5-12 years from their commencement; actual market charter rates when the existing charters expire are currently unknown); - our future operating and interest costs, particularly after the expiration of the technical services fees and financing arrangements described in our 2009 Annual Report (we have technical services fees that are fixed until December 31, 2011 and will be subject to renegotiation thereafter; our initial financing costs are effectively hedged until at least February 2014; but future operating and financing costs are currently unknown); - · our future refinancing requirements and alternatives and conditions in the relevant financing and capital markets at that time; and - unanticipated future events and other contingencies.
+Please read "Risk Factors" in our 2009 Annual Report.